brandienglish/SOC-Automation-Lab/README.md

 # SOC-Automation-Lab
 Objective

-In this SOC automation project, the primary objective is to streamline and enhance the security operations using a range of powerful tools.
-Kali Linux, running on a Windows host, serves as the foundation for security testing and incident response.
-The project integrates Shuffle, an automation tool, to orchestrate and automate workflows across various security platforms.
-VirusTotal is leveraged for malware analysis by submitting suspicious files and URLs to get detailed insights.
-Security data is collected and analyzed through Kibana, which visualizes logs and metrics from multiple sources, including Wazuh for endpoint monitoring and TheHive for incident management.
-Cassandra acts as a distributed database for storing vast amounts of log data securely.
-Automated email notifications are set up to alert security teams of critical findings, such as malware detections, network anomalies, or suspicious activities, allowing for rapid response and mitigation.
-This setup significantly enhances the efficiency and effectiveness of threat detection, response, and reporting within the SOC
+In this SOC automation project, the primary goal was to enhance security operations using a suite of powerful tools.
+The system was built on Windows, with integration across several security platforms to streamline threat detection and incident response.
+Shuffle was used to automate workflows between tools such as VirusTotal, Kibana, Wazuh, TheHive, and Cassandra.
+VirusTotal was employed for malware analysis by submitting suspicious files and URLs, providing detailed insights into potential threats.
+Security events were visualized and analyzed through Kibana, while Wazuh monitored endpoints, collecting and analyzing security data.
+TheHive managed security incidents, enabling efficient tracking and response.
+Cassandra acted as a distributed database for securely storing extensive log data.
+Automated email notifications were set up to alert the security team about critical incidents, ensuring rapid response.
+This integrated system improved efficiency in detecting and managing security threats.

-As part of the testing phase, the project was evaluated using Mimikatz, a well-known post-exploitation tool, to simulate attacks and validate the system’s detection and response capabilities.
-By running Mimikatz in a controlled environment, the project tested its ability to detect credential dumping activities and other malicious behaviors.
-The security tools integrated into the automation pipeline, such as Wazuh and TheHive, successfully flagged the malicious activity, generating alerts and triggering email notifications.
+As part of the testing phase, Mimikatz was executed directly from the command line on the Windows machine to simulate attacks and validate the detection capabilities of the system.
+The integrated tools, including Wazuh and TheHive, successfully flagged the malicious behavior, triggering alerts that were visualized in Kibana.
+The system’s effectiveness was further confirmed through automated email notifications sent to the security team in real time.
+This comprehensive testing demonstrated that the SOC automation system was capable of detecting and responding to advanced threats like those posed by Mimikatz.

+To enhance the scalability and resilience of the project, TheHive and Wazuh were hosted on DigitalOcean droplets.
+This cloud-based infrastructure provided a reliable platform for managing security operations, enabling centralized log collection, incident tracking, and efficient data processing.
+Hosting these tools on DigitalOcean allowed for seamless integration, ensuring that security events were consistently managed and analyzed in real time.
+The cloud deployment, combined with automated workflows and real-time alerting, ensured that the system could scale effectively to handle growing security demands

 Skills Learned

 Tools Used